Skip to main content

 Announcements

-• The U.S. Department of Education announced an “on-ramp” period over the next year to help vulnerable borrowers.
+• The U.S. Department of Education’s “on-ramp” period will end on September 30, 2024.
 From October 1, 2023, to September 30, 2024, missed, partial, or late payments will not lead to negative credit reporting, default, or loans being sent to collection agencies.
 Borrowers who can make payments should do so, as payments will be due and interest will accrue during this on-ramp period.
+Learn how to prepare for the return of student loan repayment.

-• Looking for information about public service loan forgiveness?
+Looking for information about Public Service Loan Forgiveness (PSLF)?
 Visit WSAC's PSLF page to learn more about loan forgiveness for eligible government and nonprofit employees.

 Common terms